yiftachbeer/yiftachbeer.github.io/_posts/2022-10-28-matrix-multiplication.md

 ![Basic intuition]({{ site.baseurl }}/images/matrix_multiplication/basic_intuition.png "Basic intuition")

 Stopping the explanation at this point, however, is doing matrix multiplication an injustice - this technical definition does not show the situations in which matrix multiplications might arise, or help understand how its output is affected by its input.
-To make things worse, the same concept has multiple possible interpretations each suitable to a different situation, and having only a single interpretation in mind might only make it confusing when another interpretation is more suitable.
+To make things worse, the same concept has multiple possible interpretations each suitable to a different situation, and having in mind an interpretation unsuitable for a given situation might only make things more confusing.

 The goal of this post, therefore, is to outline some common interpretations of matrix multiplication, propose how to best mentally visualize them, and help identify when each of them might be useful.